With Food Support, adoption camels are helped who aren’t been fully adopted yet…

 An adult camel lasts 5 – 6 days with a large bale.

-If an owner wants to feed his camel basic feed, it will cost him around 90 euros per month, this is excluding the good types of hay such as alfalfa grass but including the basic hay.
+If an owner wants to feed his camel basic feed, it will cost him around 90 euros per month, this is excluding the good types of hay such as dried Egyptian clover, but including the basic hay.

 An average monthly income of an Egyptian waiter is 75 euros, this applies to an Egyptian with a permanent job, not to a Bedouin.